Fashion designer Kenzo Takada dies from COVID-19 at age 81

 The family said in a statement to French media Sunday that Takada died from complications from COVID-19 in a hospital in Neuilly-sur-Seine, near Paris.
 A public relations officer for Kenzo’s brand confirmed that Takada died, but didn’t give a cause of death.

-The fashion house issued a statement on Instagram: “It is with immense sadness that KENZO has learned of the passing of our founder… for half a century, Mr. Takada has been an emblematic personality in the fashion industry – always infusing creativity and color into the world.”
+“It is with immense sadness that KENZO has learned of the passing of our founder,” the fashion house said in a statement.
+“For half a century, Mr. Takada has been an emblematic personality in the fashion industry — always infusing creativity and color into the world.”

 Though Takada had been retired from his house since 1999 to pursue a career in art, Kenzo remains one of the most respected fixtures of the high Paris fashion.
 Since 1993, the brand Kenzo has been owned owned by the French luxury goods company LVMH.
-The current designer Felipe Oliveira Baptista unveiled Kenzo’s spring-summer 2020 to fashion editors on Wednesday.
+The current designer and artistic director, Felipe Oliveira Baptista, unveiled Kenzo’s spring-summer 2020 to fashion editors on Wednesday.

 “His amazing energy, kindness, talent and smile were contagious,” Oliveira Baptista said.
 “His kindred spirit will live forever.”